yabbby/alx-low_level_programming/0x1C-makefiles/README.md

-this is readme file for the project c topic makefiles
+this is  a readme file for the project makefile